Oneflow-Inc/oneflow/README.md

 ### Troubleshooting

-Please refer to [troubleshooting](docs/source/troubleshooting.md) for common issues you might encounter when compiling OneFlow from source.
+Please refer to [troubleshooting](docs/source/troubleshooting.md) for common issues you might encounter when compiling and running OneFlow.

 ### Advanced Features